playmint/ds/contracts/src/maps/tutorial-room-2/README.md

 Doing it this way allows you to easily add new gates and reuse all the logic in `Gate.sol`, but passing in a different item ID for each gate.

 **Note:** In our example it's returning `0x6a7a67f05e359ab500000001000000010000000100000002`.
 If your key has a different name to ours, your ID will be different.
-You can get your key ID by running `ds get item "YOUR ITEM NAME" -n local` which the game is running.
+You can get your key ID by running `ds get item "YOUR ITEM NAME" -n local` while the game is running.

 `SquishyGate.sol` should now look something like this:
 ```solidity